Adaptive mesh refinement for the Landau-Lifshitz-Gilbert equation: Introduction

 Even uniform time-stepping for the LLG equation is challenging.
-While weak convergence of the approximations was known since at least 2008 (see, e.g.,~\cite{Alouges:2008,BartelsProhl:2006}), strong a~priori convergence of uniform time-stepping schemes that obey physical energy bounds has first been proved recently in~\cite{FeischlTran:2017_fembem} and then extended to higher-order in~\cite{AFKL:2021}.
-The latter two works build on the tangent plane idea first introduced in~\cite{Alouges:2008} in order to remove the nonlinear solver required in~\cite{BartelsProhl:2006}.
+Although weak convergence of the approximations has been known since at least 2008 (see, e.g.,~\cite{Alouges:2008,BartelsProhl:2006}), strong a~priori convergence of uniform time-stepping schemes that obey energy bounds has first been proved recently in~\cite{FeischlTran:2017_fembem} and then extended to higher-order in~\cite{AFKL:2021}.
+The latter two works are built on the tangent plane idea first introduced in~\cite{Alouges:2008} to remove the nonlinear solver required in~\cite{BartelsProhl:2006}.
 This is achieved by solving for the time derivative of the magnetization $\ptl_t\bsm$ instead of the magnetization itself.
-The constraint $|\bsm|=1$ translates to the orthogonality $\ptl_t\bsm\cdot \bsm = 0$ almost everywhere.
-In the discretization, this can only hold nodewise~\cite{Alouges:2008} or in an average sense~\cite{AFKL:2021}.
-As an attractive side effect, the discrete approximations still obey the physical energy decay.
-This is in contrast to other higher-order methods for LLG in~\cite{PRS:2018,KVBAT:2014,DPPRS:2020} (without strong error analysis) and~\cite{Gao:2014,An:2016} which do not satisfy discrete energy bounds.
+The constraint $|\bsm|=1$ is translated into orthogonality $\ptl_t\bsm\cdot \bsm = 0$ almost everywhere.
+In discretization, this can only hold nodewise~\cite{Alouges:2008} or in an average sense~\cite{AFKL:2021}.
+As an attractive side effect, the discrete approximations still obey the energy decay, see also~\cite{BKW:2024}, where a similar approach is used for the harmonic map heat flow.
+This is in contrast to other higher-order methods for LLG in~\cite{PRS:2018,KVBAT:2014,DPPRS:2020} (without strong error analysis) and~\cite{Gao:2014,An:2016} for which no discrete energy bounds were proved.
+In \cite{ChengShen:2023} a projection algorithm is proposed that enforces energy decay, however, no error analysis is provided.

-While the higher-order convergence depends on certain regularity assumptions on the exact solution (see~\cite{FeischlTran:2017_existence} for existence proofs of smooth solutions under a smallness condition on the initial data), it was shown in~\cite{AFKL:2021} that even without regularity beyond $H^1$ one can still get weak convergence (a consequence of the energy decay) and thus is at least as good as traditional first order schemes.
+While the higher-order convergence depends on certain regularity assumptions on the exact solution (see~\cite{FeischlTran:2017_existence} for existence proofs of smooth solutions under a smallness condition on the initial data), it was proved in~\cite{AFP:2025} that even without regularity beyond $H^1$ one can still get weak convergence (a consequence of the energy bound) and thus is at least as good as traditional first-order schemes.

-The aim of this work is to exploit the higher-order time-stepping schemes developed in~\cite{AFKL:2021} in order to obtain a heuristic estimate of the temporal approximation error.
+The aim of this work is to exploit the higher-order time-stepping schemes developed in~\cite{AFKL:2021} to obtain a heuristic estimate of the temporal approximation error.
 This will allow us to construct an adaptive time-stepping scheme for LLG.
 Combined with gradient recovery estimators for the spatial error, we derive a fully adaptive integrator for LLG.
 While a convergence proof seems out of reach for the moment, we demonstrate in several experiments the effectiveness of the method.